-Yup, I forgot to move our Elf on the Shelf for four days last year and for four days the year before.
+Yup, I forgot to move our Elf on the Shelf for ten days last year and for four days the year before.
 But this year?
 I'm trying AGAIN.

 If you're anything like me, go ahead and pin this now….so that your elves move each and every day!

-Let's talk basics.
+Let's talk basics and info.
 The Elf on the Shelf is a fun family tradition that has become an internet sensation.

 The jist?
 This cute little elf comes to your house after Thanksgiving (some people start the day after Thanksgiving and some start on December 1st)…..and is there to report back to Santa about your children's behavior.

 The fun part?
 Kids finding the elf in a new location each morning.
 Thus, the need for about a million Elf on the Shelf hiding places.
 Ok, not a million………but if you're starting on December 1st…….you'll need 24 places or ideas.
 And trust me, planning in advance is key or you'll find yourself not moving the Elf for a week at a time.

 24 Places to Hide Elf on the Shelf